mana/manasource-doc/tools.md

 {% include toc.md %}
 #  Tools

-In order to ease the work of Manaserv's maintainers, several tools have been created and are in a continuous progress to lower the time and energy needed to do daily tasks, and such.
+In order to ease the work of the Mana server's maintainers, several tools have been created and are in a continuous progress to lower the time and energy needed to do daily tasks, and such.

 ##  Tools for managing the client data